-3.5 The associated staffing redesign has been managed by officers in accordance with the Council's Scheme of Delegation and is now moving to implementation.
+3.5 The associated staffing redesign has been managed by officers in accordance with the Council's Scheme of Delegation (Appendix 10, page 99) and is now moving to implementation.
 Any final comments about the proposed specification for this area will be taken into consideration when deploying the new ways of working.